django-cms/django-cms-mgmt/work contribution/work groups.md

 ## What is a workgroup?

-A workgroup is a temporary or permanent group of brave volunteers who work together on open feature requests, bugs or feature improvements.
-The creation of a workgroup can be spontaneous and only last for the duration of the task(s) or for long-term cooperation on a specific topic group.
+A workgroup is a temporary or permanent group of volunteers who work together on open feature requests, bugs or feature improvements.
+The creation of a workgroup can be spontaneous and only last for the duration of the assigned task(s) or for long-term cooperation on a specific topic group.

 ## Who can join a workgroup?